Josh Alexander

 Joshua Lemay (born May 29, 1987), better known by his ring name Josh Alexander, is a Canadian professional wrestler.
 He is signed to All Elite Wrestling (AEW), where he is a member of the Don Callis Family.
-He also makes appearances for Maple Leaf Pro Wrestling (MLP), where he is the reigning and inaugural MLP Canadian Champion.
-He is best known for his time in Total Nonstop Action Wrestling (TNA).
+Additionally, he makes appearances for Maple Leaf Pro Wrestling (MLP), where he is the inaugural and current MLP Canadian Champion, and serves as the head coach of the MLP Academy.
+He is also known for his time in Total Nonstop Action Wrestling (TNA).

 In 2005, Alexander made his professional wrestling debut on the Canadian independent scene, where he met Ethan Page and would form a tag team with him known as The North (formerly Monster Mafia).
 The duo would perform for various promotions, including AAW Wrestling and Pro Wrestling Guerrilla (PWG), winning tag championships in both promotions.
-In 2019, Alexander signed with TNA and would go on to win the TNA World Tag Team Championship twice with Page, with their first reign becoming in the longest in the title's history at 380 days.
+In 2019, Alexander signed with TNA and would go on to win the TNA World Tag Team Championship twice with Page, with their first reign becoming the longest in the title's history at 380 days.
 After Page departed TNA, Alexander switched to singles competition and became a one-time TNA X Division Championship and a two-time TNA World Championship, with his second reign being the longest in the company's history at 335 days.
-In February 2025, Alexander would leave TNA.
-He then signed with AEW that April.
+In February 2025, Alexander would leave TNA and sign with AEW that April.